-Natural language processing also known as NLP is the convergence between linguistics, computer science and artificial intelligence.
-It mainly aims for the interconnection between natural languages and computers that means how to analyse and model high volume of natural language data.
+Natural language processing, NLP, is the convergence between linguistics, computer science and artificial intelligence.
+It mainly aims for the interconnection between natural languages and computers that means how to analyse and model a high volume of natural language data.
+For understanding NLP in detail, click the link.

 As you already know, computers are able to understand numbers well rather than understanding words.
 There is a lot of research and development happening in the domain of NLP everyday.

-Being in Data science worlds, we can use NLP for text classification, sentimental analysis (classifying sentiments as positive or negative), text summarizations and all other classification models amid other applications.
+Being in the Data science world, we can use NLP for text classification, sentimental analysis (classifying sentiments as positive or negative), text summarizations and all other classification models amid other applications.

 Stop words removal